Access Free Nevada Public Records: Find Information on Anyone

 Individuals and institutions can use criminal records to avoid hiring someone implicated in crimes such as theft, fraud, robbery, and misappropriation.
 They also reduce the likelihood of engaging someone with an aggressive or threatening history and be aware of any criminal charges if they have been charged with a crime.

-Are Criminal Records Open to the Public in Nevada?
+Accessibility of Criminal Records to the Public in Nevada

 Requesters may receive a copy of the criminal records under Nevada state law, Ch.
 179A.
 If a request is received from someone other than the subject, the Criminal History Repository’s distribution is governed by Nevada Revised Statutes as well as Federal laws.